Over a decade of working and volunteering with nonprofits and community-building organizations.

 Patagonia Trail Maintenance

 This was for a non-profit called AMA in the Torres Del Paine park in the Patagonia region of Chile.
-It was a two week pay-to-volunteer situation, where we were given warm meals and space for our tent in exchange for eight hour work days.
+Two week pay-to-volunteer operation, where we were given warm meals and space for our tent in exchange for eight hour work days.
 The work included repairing signs and digging post holes, as well as clearing brush along the trail up to the three towers.
 At the end we were able to stay in the park to hike the circuit of trails.
 AMA also provided a bus ride into and out of the park.

 Volunteer Creative Writing Instructor